zanko-mezdrichki/Double-Pendulum-Simulation-Using-PINN/README.md

 # Features

-* **Physics-based Data Generation:** SciPy's odeint function generates ground-truth time-series trajectories for various initial conditions.
+* **Physics-based Data Generation:** SciPy's odeint function generates trajectories for various initial conditions.
 * **PINN Model:** PINN incorporates the Euler-Lagrange equations directly into the loss function.
 * **Chaotic Motion Prediction:** The trained model aims to accurately predict the highly non-linear and chaotic trajectories.
 * **Visual Analytic Tools:** Plots and animations to compare model predictions against the ground-truth trajectories.